shadmansaleh/codes2pdf/README.md

-# icpc-notebook-generator
+# codes2pdf
-Auto generate notebook from your source codes (useful for ACM-ICPC).
+Auto generate a PDF notebook from your source codes (useful for ACM-ICPC)

 ## Dependencies